-In 1555, North travelled with Viscount Montagu to Italy, penning an early version of Romeo and Juliet, likely all in rhyme, within a few years of his return.
-North’s respect for Montagu explains the change in the name of the protagonist from Romeo Montecchi to Romeo Montagu, and his authorship explains why we find passages that North marked in his Dial of Princes (1557) that he then used in the tragedy.
+In 1555, North traveled with Viscount Montague to Italy and would pen an early version of Romeo and Juliet, likely all in rhyme, within a few years of his return.
+North’s respect for Montague explains the change in the name of the protagonist from Romeo Montecchi to Romeo Montague, and his authorship explains why we find passages that North marked in his Dial of Princes (1557) that he then used in the tragedy.
 Also, Arthur Brooke referred to this English play on Romeo and Juliet in 1562, so we do know such a play existed.

 |George Gascoigne, Leicester Men’s Playwright, addressed to Viscount Montagu (1572)||Romeo and Juliet|

 “This token which the Montacutes (Montagues) did bear always, for that

 They covet to be known from Capels [i.e. Capulets] where they pass,